News

 Chain-Florey fellows and lecturers, left to right: Dr James Tomlinson, Dr James Ware, Dr Jocelyn Walbridge, Dr Ceris Owen, Dr Julie Glanville and Dr Antonio De Marvao.

-The Laboratory of Medical Sciences (LMS) Chain-Florey workshop, an annual event that celebrates the research accomplishments of our clinicians in training, took place on 17 January this year and included talks by Drs’.
+The London Institute of Medical Sciences (LMS) Chain-Florey workshop, an annual event that celebrates the research accomplishments of our clinicians in training, took place on 17 January this year and included talks by Drs’.
 Julie Glanville, Jocelyn Walbridge and Ceris Owen.
 Their presentations described the killing efficacy of T-cells, modelling germ cell tumours in worms, and studies of epigenetic deregulation in cell signalling and cancer.
 These talks exemplify the rich diversity of research being undertaken by clinicians at the LMS.

 The workshop began with a keynote lecture from Professor Sir Adrian Bird.
 His pioneering research on DNA methylation has transformed epigenetics and shown the underlying causes of Rett syndrome, a rare X-linked disorder that predominantly affects girls.
 Professor Bird’s rigorous and meticulous research showed how mechanistic insights in model organisms could be used to guide translational strategies aimed at treating or curing disease.
 Although he joked that his A-levels were not good enough to get him into medical school, his research revealed new routes to cure a disease previously thought to be progressive and irreversible.
 This message of ‘discovery’ exemplifies what the Chain-Florey scheme is all about and was the perfect ‘opener’ for the half-day meeting.